jhipster/jhipster-dotnetcore/docs/Features/fronts.md

 ## React

 React (also known as React.js or ReactJS) is an open-source, front end, JavaScript library for building user interfaces or UI components.

-## Alpha - Blazor

-Blazor is a free and open-source web framework that enables developers to create web apps using C# and HTML.

 ## Alpha - Xamarin